Redstone Historic District (Colorado): 1900–1903: Company town

 Almost 250 ovens were built by workers from Denver to handle the Coalbasin coal, making it the largest such facility in the state.
 The workers there, 10 percent of all the workers in the state at that time, were predominantly immigrants from Eastern Europe whom the company had recruited from the East.
 The miners, by contrast, were usually longtime Colorado residents who had worked in mines elsewhere.

 Mining towns in 19th-century Colorado had often been built by the miners themselves out of whatever material they could find and assemble in their spare time.
-Often these wound up being log cabins covered with rock and dirt.
+Often, these wound up being log cabins covered with rock and dirt.
 The companies had to provide other public services due to the remoteness of many camps, but did nothing to provide living quarters.
-In the labor unrest of the era, the shabby and unsafe housing, which miners often shared with their families, were a frequent source of complaint.
+In the labor unrest of the era, the shabby and unsafe housing, which miners often shared with their families, was a frequent source of complaint.

 Osgood, who had built his estate nearby, thought it was time to change that.
 The miners would be happier if they lived in decent accommodations, and happier miners would be more productive and less likely to strike.
 Inspired by the company towns built in New England, and more recently Pullman, Illinois, established by that company for its workers, he decided that Redstone would be a model for other CFI towns.
-He had personally acquired much land in the valley, and spent nearly $5 million ($ in modern dollars) to build it.
+He had personally acquired much land in the valley and spent nearly $5 million ($ in modern dollars) to build it.

 After adding running water and building homes at El Moro, a camp near Trinidad, CFI concluded it was possible to do the same on a larger scale with Redstone.
-At the time the miners' shacks were clustered around the coke ovens on the western side of the river.
+At the time, the miners' shacks were clustered around the coke ovens on the western side of the river.
 Osgood decided the company town would be on the other side, away from an improvised, unplanned development that represented the way mining communities had been to that point.
 There, he hoped, the workers would live "free of strife and want."
-CFI established a Sociological Department to oversee education, social and industrial training, housing and communications.
+CFI established a Sociological Department to oversee education, social and industrial training, housing, and communications.